Chinese tech 'wolf' Huawei stalks Apple and Samsung

 In the meantime, Huawei has built up its business in more price-conscious markets, from Indonesia to Saudi Arabia, South Africa and even Europe.

-"If Apple and Samsung want to maintain their market position, they must make their portfolios more competitive," said Canalys's Stanton.
+"If Apple and Samsung want to maintain their market position, they must make their portfolios more competitive," said Canalys' Mr Stanton.

 Samsung shipped 71.5 million handsets for a 20.9 per cent global market share in the second quarter, compared with Huawei's 54.2 million phones and 15.8 per cent share.
 Apple sold 41.3 million iPhones for a 12.1 per cent slice.